Anthonymcqueen21/Protoype-Programming-Language/README.md

 - Its going to work along side Python, and Ruby
 - There is going to be a base
 - There is a going to be a community
+- There is a difference betweeen complexity and simpicity